nicm42/100-days-of-code-v2/coding challenge.md

 **3rd June 2020**
 I found some video tutorials on testing and watched a couple on unit testing - one on Jasmine and one on Jest.
 They are pretty similar, just some different syntax, but it was the principle and general usage I really needed to understand.

+**4th June 2020**
+I continued with the Jest testing video, with the integration part.
+I just need to finish it with the user testing and then try some testing for myself.
+I realised I didn't get an email about yesterday's Scrimba JS challenge.
+So then I did yesterday's and it took me a while to get my head around how to do it, but I got there in the end.
+Today's I wasn't sure about until I remembered I'd done it in FreeCodeCamp.